membrane/api-gateway/distribution/examples/loadbalancing/4-xml-session/README.md

 ```
 9. Take a look at the console output of node 1 and node 2.
 You will notice that only node 1 received requests, because of the session id.
 Membrane sends messages with the same session id to the same node.

-10. Run the client again and you will notice that this time all requests are send to node 2.
+10. Run the client again, and you will notice that this time all requests are sent to node 2.